opengisch/qdmtk/README.md

 - [ ] Improve migration feedback when missing migrations (see https://github.com/django/django/pull/14246)
 - [ ] Autoconfigure QGIS layers (relation widgets, default label, readony fields, etc)
 - [ ] Think about how QDMTK and datamodels can be distributed (can we separate distribution, can we use multiple independent models/databases, etc)
+- [ ] As contrib apps for Postgres:
+  - [ ] Django Users -> Postgres user syncing to allow enforcing permissions at QGIS level
+  - [ ] Automatically organize tables in schemas according to apps

 ## Limitations

-- No integration with the Django user/permissions framework (the ORM connects directly to the database, hence only native Postgres permissions can be used)
+- No integration with the Django user/permissions framework yet (the ORM connects directly to the database, hence only native Postgres permissions can be used)
 - Probably quite slow.
 For better performance, we may try proxying native Postgres/Sqlite provider for reading (using the ORM to build the select statement with inheritance), and Django instances only for update queries

 ## Conventions